 His creative thinking and design skills have earned industry recognition, including a Gold Addy for the Publix Greenwise micro-site and a Bronze Addy for the Florida’s Natural Orange Diaries Blog.
 In 2015, he was featured in the Communication Arts “Insight” column, and Advertising Age named him one of 40-under-40 to watch.
 Most recently, he was recognized by American Illustration for excellence in the field of illustration and design.

 In his spare time, Adrian enjoys painting, coding, reading, music, sports, visiting art galleries and museums, and playing video games.
-He lives in Brooklyn with his wife, Nicole.
+He lives in NYC with his wife, Nicole and their son Garvey.